dwavesystems/dwave-ocean-sdk/docs/quantum_research/vignette_maxcut.rst

    | 4-regular graph with n=36 | 71                   |
    +---------------------------+----------------------+

-Parallel minor embeddings can be found using D-Wave's minorminer.
-For this study, embeddings were selected based on a maximum chain length of 4 and best average chain length out of 10.
+For this study, embeddings were selected based on a maximum :term:`chain length` of 4 and best average chain length out of 10.

-The problems were run with the ParallelEmbeddingComposite and ScaleComposite with extended J ranges on D-Wave's Advantage2_system1.
+The problems were run with the :class:`~dwave.system.composites.ParallelEmbeddingComposite` and :class:`~dwave.preprocessing.composites.scale.ScaleComposite` composites with :ref:`extended J ranges <property_qpu_extended_j_range>` on D-Wave's ``Advantage2_system1`` QPU.
-The following code shows an example of creating binary quadratic model (BQM) for a max cut problem, embedding it multiple times into the QPU, sampling from the QPU, and returning the sampleset.
+The following code shows an example of creating a binary quadratic model (:term:`BQM`) for a max-cut problem, embedding it multiple times into the QPU, sampling from the QPU, and returning the :ref:`~dimod.SampleSet`.

 .. testcode::

     import networkx as nx
     import dimod
+    from dwave.preprocessing.composites import ScaleComposite
+    from dwave.system import DWaveSampler, ParallelEmbeddingComposite
     from minorminer import find_embedding
-    from dwave.system import ParallelEmbeddingComposite, DWaveSampler
-    from dwave.preprocessing.composites import ScaleComposite

     # create problem graph
     G = nx.random_regular_graph(2, 10)